LoanPig

 Can I get a LoanPig loan with bad credit?

-LoanPig state that all credit histories are welcome to apply, although you should bear in mind that bad credit loans often come with higher interest rates.
+LoanPig states that all credit histories are welcome to apply, although you should bear in mind that a bad credit loan could come with a higher interest rate.

 How much money can I apply to borrow from LoanPig?